Andrew-Kang-G/raw-html-attribute-updater/README.md

             '<p><img style="float:none;height: 200px;margin-top : 3%" src="/image/showWorkOrderImg?fileName=123456.png" alt="undefined"/></p>\n' +
             '<p style="text-align:center;">※Please ask your manager if you have any issues! ※&nbsp;&nbsp;&nbsp;&nbsp;</p>';

-var elementName = 'img';
 var attrName = 'style';
 var attrValue = 'max-width:100%';
+var elementName = 'img';

-var isIdWay = false; // available from version 1.5.0. if you use the parameter, this enables 'overwriting previous attribute values' regardless of what kind of 'attrName'.
+var isIdWay = false; // available from version 1.5.0. if you use the parameter, this enables 'overwriting previous attribute values' regardless of what kind of 'attrName'. (default : false) var commentsAreaIgnore = true; // available from version 1.5.6. if you use the parameter, this enables 'updating only parts not in comments'. (default : true)

 ```